 What Is Cloud-Based CRM?

 As mentioned, let’s get underway with a clear-cut definition of cloud-based CRM.
 As the name implies, this involves hosting your CRM tools and software on the cloud.
 Now, instead of your team members having to sit in front of their computers to use the CRM, all that’s required is an Internet connection.
+It is also know web based CRM.

 This cloud solution can prove advantageous in many ways.
 We’ll talk about these more in a few sections, so keep reading!